IMAGINE WILDLIFE-RICH WETLANDS ECHOING TO THE EVOCATIVE CALL OF CRANES

 Despite the growing crane population elsewhere, there are presently only a handful of breeding pairs in Scotland.
 It is possible that this isolated population could spread over time, but it would likely take many years without help.

-Cairngorms Cranes seeks to reintroduce a breeding population of cranes to the Cairngorms National Park, restoring a missing piece of the Park's ecology, encouraging the expansion of life-rich wetlands and creating opportunities for local communities.
+Cranes Comeback seeks to establish a viable breeding population of cranes in Scotland, restoring a missing piece of the country's ecology, encouraging the expansion of life-rich wetlands and creating opportunities for local communities.

 FREQUENTLY ASKED QUESTIONS